romeo1two/SparkLightGBMCrossVal/README.md

 Here will be some usefull information about new Tutorial on Spring MVC / Spring Data SOLR

-somthing else for new branch
+somthing else for new branch + some other stuff